MalzWasTaken/Search-Engine/README.md

 2. Run with python on command prompt and input query

+3. There will be a menu that will prompt if you want to use normal serch mode, or experiment mode.

+4. Normal search mode searches normally

+5. Experiment mode will search with either no preprocessing techniques, stop word removal, lemmatization, or stemming.

 I have used the File path as the URL as there aren't any Actual URL's from the web pages